DomHeal/MyTweetHub/README.md

 Known Issues
 ------------------------------------
-- Slow map interaction / loading
+- Slow map interaction / loading (This will be fixed once JXMapviewer2 has been fully implemented)
 - Some alignment issues.
+(Will be fixed but not high priority)

 <p align="center">
 <img src="http://i.imgur.com/6aRY6N9.png" /img>